HardikSheth1717/devops-projects/Projects/Project_1_Deployment_On_Single_Server_With_PM2/README.md

 terraform plan
 ```

-Finally, if everything looks good, apply changes and create the EC2 instances.
+Finally, if everything looks good, apply changes and create the deployment infrastructure on AWS.

 ```
 terraform apply
 ```

-After the successful creation of EC2 instances, Terraform will print instance id, public IP and private IP addresses of the newly created EC2 instances.
+After the successful execution of the script, Terraform will print instance id, public IP and private IP addresses of the newly created EC2 instances and instance id and public endpoint of the MySQL RDS.

-Terraform will create below two EC2 instances:
+Terraform will create below resources on AWS:
+1. `semaphore-vpc` - A virtual private cloud in which our Dev/Test environment will be deployed.
+2. `semaphore-igw` - An internet gateway.
+3. `semaphore-subnet-z1` and `semaphore-subnet-z2` - Two subnets, each in two different availability zones.
+4. `semaphore-rt` - A route table.
+5. `semaphore-route` - A route for internet gateway.
+6. `semaphore-zone1-route-association` and `semaphore-zone2-route-association` - Route table mappings for both the subnets.
+7. `ec2-instance-sg` - A security group for the EC2 instances.
+8. `rds-instance-sg` - A security group for the RDS instance.
+9. `rds-subnet-group` - A subnet group for RDS.
-1. `controlplane-server` - This server will be used to manage and configure our deployment server.
+10. `controlplane-server` - This server will be used to manage and configure our deployment server.
 Terraform has already installed Ansible on this server.
-2. `web-server` - This server will be used to deploy our applications.
+11. `web-server` - This server will be used to deploy our applications.
+12. `mysql-server` - An RDS instance for MySQL database.

 Next, connect `controlplane-server` server using SSH from your local machine and double check that Ansible is installed correctly by executing below command: